rlunar/valkey-php/docs/content/streams.md

 _**Description**_:  Read data from one or more streams and only return IDs greater than sent in the command.

 ##### *Return value*
-*Array*:  The messages in the stream newer than the IDs passed to Redis (if any).
+*Array*:  The messages in the stream newer than the IDs passed to Valkey (if any).

 ##### *Example*